Moduli of real pointed quartic curves: Reflection groups and real tori

-This theorem is a generalisation of the classical exponential invariant theory for root systems as described in \cite{Bourbaki} VI \S 3.
-The main theorem of that section is that the algebra of $W$-invariants of $\mathbb{Z}[P]$ is a polynomial algebra:
+This theorem is a generalisation of classical exponential invariant theory for root systems as described in \cite{Bourbaki} VI \S 3.
+The main theorem of that section states that the algebra of $W$-invariants of $\mathbb{Z}[P]$ is a polynomial algebra